 Cookie family business meetings are critical to the success of the program!
 They help provide a foundation of understanding and agreement for volunteers and families.
 To prepare for your meeting, select a meeting space, invite families, and plan a girl activity—just like in the first family meeting of the year.

-Prepare the following Cookie Program materials and resources:
+Review our Cookie Program materials and resources.

 Explain the Program

 As the largest entrepreneurial program for girls in the world, the Girl Scout Cookie Program (January–March) gives girls the opportunity to power new, unique, and amazing experiences, while also learning critical life skills.
 Girls earn proceeds for their troop through the Cookie Program, which fuels amazing adventures.